What Happens to my Referral?

 What if I am unable to attend?

 Once you receive your appointment details, please make every effort to attend.
-If however you need to change your appointment, the information you have received with your appointment will tell you how to do that.
-Should you experience any difficulty in either making or changing an appointment please do not hesitate to contact the Referral Facilitation Service and they will be happy to help you.
+If, however you need to change your appointment, the information you have received with your appointment will tell you how to do that.

 Confidentiality

-If you contact RFS please have your NHS number and the name of your GP surgery handy.
+If you contact the hospital, please have your NHS number and the name of your GP surgery ready.
 They may ask for personal information to confirm your identity.

 Private Referrals